 - Easy and intuitive operating procedure

-- Powerful ability to recover data in different situations
+- Powerful ability to recover lost data in different situations

 - Affordable price

-Solution 1: Recover data from crashed MacBook Pro with iBoysoft server
+Solution 1: Recover lost data from crashed MacBook Pro with iBoysoft server

-When you only have this crashed Mac computer and it is crashed now, it is still possible for you to transfer data from the dead/crashed MacBook Pro by running iBoysoft Mac Data Recovery in Recovery Mode.
+When you only have this crashed Mac computer and it is crashed now, it is still possible for you to transfer data from the dead/crashed MacBook Pro by running iBoysoft Mac Data Recovery in macOS Recovery mode.

 Step 1: In the Apple menu, choose "Restart" or power on your Mac.

-Step 2: As the computer restarts, hold and immediately press COMMAND+OPTION+R keys to boot your Mac into Recovery Mode.
+Step 2: As the computer restarts, hold and immediately press COMMAND+OPTION+R keys to boot your Mac into macOS Recovery mode.

-Solution 2: Recover data with iBoysoft Mac Data Recovery bootable drive
+Solution 2: Recover lost data with iBoysoft Mac Data Recovery bootable drive

 Step 1: Create a bootable drive on the healthy Mac computer.

 - Download, install and launch iBoysoft Mac Data Recovery on the healthy computer.